-Where do you get that pressure from?
-Social media, most likely.
-These social platforms are part of our every-day routines.
-And although we might incline to unhealthy pressure to achieve these “perfect” lifestyles (which, may we remind you, are extremely edited and curated), it’s not all bad if you look at it as an inspiration to achieve a better version of yourself.
-Wanting to live more orderly and working towards achieving it is something we can all root for.
+Although we might incline to unhealthy pressure to achieve these “perfect” lifestyles (which, may we remind you, are extremely edited and curated), it’s not all bad if you look at it as an inspiration to achieve a better version of yourself.

 While the family command center is not a new concept generated by social media, it has been perfected by these new lifestyle and order gurus.
 Nowadays, you can find tips and personal experiences on the best ways to manage your command center at home, even printable templates for to-do lists on platforms like Pinterest.